janousch/Unreal-Engine-Test-Forge/README.md

 }
 ```

-Your custom result data class needs to extend `FDaeTestResultData` and implement `GetDataType`.
+Your custom result data class needs to extend `FAbtTestResultData` and implement `GetDataType`.
 As test results are no `UObject`s, the plugin uses this method for allowing you to safely type-cast your result data in your custom report writers:

 ```
-FName FDaeTestPerformanceBudgetResultData::GetDataType() const
+FName FAbtTestPerformanceBudgetResultData::GetDataType() const
 {
-    return TEXT("FDaeTestPerformanceBudgetResultData");
+    return TEXT("FAbtTestPerformanceBudgetResultData");
 }
 ```

 Second, `GetReportWriters` should return a set of report writers that are supposed to write reports for your test.
 The plugin will call that method for each individual test and merge the results, avoiding duplicate report writers.
 In the example of our performance testing, we're allowing the user to specify whether they want to include the test in the default JUnit report as well:

 ```
-FDaeTestReportWriterSet ADaeTestPerformanceBudgetActor::GetReportWriters() const
+FAbtTestReportWriterSet AAbtTestPerformanceBudgetActor::GetReportWriters() const
 {
-    FDaeTestReportWriterSet ReportWriters;
+    FAbtTestReportWriterSet ReportWriters;

     if (bIncludeInDefaultTestReport)
     {
-        FDaeTestReportWriterSet DefaultReportWriters = Super::GetReportWriters();
+        FAbtTestReportWriterSet DefaultReportWriters = Super::GetReportWriters();
         ReportWriters.Add(DefaultReportWriters);
     }

-    ReportWriters.Add(MakeShareable(new FDaeTestReportWriterPerformance()));
+    ReportWriters.Add(MakeShareable(new FAbtTestReportWriterPerformance()));
     return ReportWriters;
 }
 ```

-Your own report writer needs to extend `FDaeTestReportWriter` and implement two methods again: `GetReportType` is used for comparing the types of report writers, as we aren't using `UObjects` here again. `WriteReport` is supposed to actually write your report data to disk.
+Your own report writer needs to extend `FAbtTestReportWriter` and implement two methods again: `GetReportType` is used for comparing the types of report writers, as we aren't using `UObjects` here again. `WriteReport` is supposed to actually write your report data to disk.
 Basically, you're allowed to do anything you want here, but usually, this includes the following steps:

 1. Use `IPlatformFile` to ensure that the path to write your reports to exists.
 1. Iterate over all test suites and their respective results to collect your report data.